Crucial Marketing KPIs Your Team Needs To Track in 2026

 Bounce rate or abandonment rate: This measure signifies the percentage of visitors who leave your website without engaging further after viewing only one page.

 A high bounce rate may indicate issues with website usability, content relevance, or user experience.
-Aim for 60%+ engagement rates, which translate into 40% bounce or abandonment rates.
+Industry benchmarks vary, but a commonly cited target is a 60%+ engagement rate (sub-40% bounce rate) for content-driven B2B sites.

 Conversion rate: This KPI measures the percentage of website visitors who complete a desired action, including making a purchase, filling out a form, or signing up for a newsletter.
 It indicates the effectiveness of your website in converting visitors into customers or leads.